Rental RRAP

 Downtown Winnipeg Residential Development Grant Program (tax incentive program)

-Manitoba Power Smart
+Other Manitoba Power Smart programs

 The Home Depot Canada Foundation Affordable Housing Grant